Meniscus Tear Treatment in Dahisar, Mumbai

 • Professional physiotherapy supervision ensures proper progression

 Recovery is gradual and requires your active participation.
-Patience and commitment determine success
+Patience and commitment determine success.

 Treatment Cost